 - II.A.1.
-Except where specifically authorized by the terms of this Regulation Number 3, no person shall construct, modify, or operate any stationary source or commence the conduct of any such activity without first obtaining or having a valid construction permit from the Division. - II.A.2.
+Except where specifically authorized by the terms of this Regulation Number 3, no person shall commence construction of any stationary source or modification of a stationary source without first obtaining or having a valid construction permit from the Division. - II.A.2.
 Any permit that has been issued pursuant to a prior regulation of the Commission, with respect to a project or the operation thereof, shall continue in full force and effect for the purpose for that it was originally issued, unless this current regulation no longer requires such permit, in that case the permit can be rescinded upon request of the owner or operator of the permitted source. - II.A.3.
 Any orders or decisions of the Division shall be final upon issuance, according to Section III.F.3. of this Part B.